Tram in Lodz

 I must admit that I don’t regard the public transportation system in Łódź very highly like I do the public transport networks in Warsaw and Gdańsk.
 There are many reasons for this, including the price of tickets, state of the rolling stock and frequency of services.

-There’s also the controversial issue of the one-day ticket in Łódź which I cannot get my head around.
-In other major cities, such as Gdańsk, Wrocław and Warsaw, passengers are able to ride with this ticket for 24 hours from the moment of validation.
-However, in Łódź, the ticket is only valid until 23:59 p.m. on the day the ticket was validated.
+However, the public transport network in Łódź is definitely becoming more passenger-friendly.
+Before January 1, 2025, there was the controversial issue of the one-day ticket.
+The ticket is only valid until 23:59 p.m. on the day the ticket was validated.
 I am sure that ticket inspectors in Łódź catch out a lot of unknowing tourists who believe the ticket is valid for 24 hours.

 FAQ – Public Transport in Łódź